Sustainable

 If The Government Intends To Promote Battery-Operated Rickshaws And Auto-Rickshaws, Why Is Their Operation Still Legally Prohibited?
 Is It To Protect The Interests Of Corrupt Practices Within Traffic Enforcement And Political Extortion?

-On February 8, 2024, in response to MP Shamim Osman’s concern over banning battery-operated auto-rickshaws and rickshaws in Parliament, State Minister for Power Nasrul Hamid stated, “I call these 4 million three-wheelers—Bangla’s Tesla.”
+On February 8, 2024, responding to MP Shamim Osman’s concern about banning battery-operated auto-rickshaws and rickshaws in Parliament, State Minister for Power Nasrul Hamid called these 4 million three-wheelers “Bangla’s Tesla.”
 The news was prominently covered on the second page of Prothom Alo on February 9.

 For the readers’ understanding, Tesla is the most popular electric vehicle in the United States, leading the shift in the Western world towards eliminating fossil fuel-based vehicles.